HamStudy/hamstudy-hambook/content/Part 2. Person/Chapter 6. Station Control/section 6-1 Accessories.md

 #### Power Supplies

 Unless you're running solely on batteries, you'll need a power supply.
 When setting up a mobile rig, power is crucial.
-For a typical 50-watt VHF/UHF FM transceiver, you'll want a power supply that provides around 13.8 volts at 12 amperes.
+For a typical 50-watt VHF/UHF FM transceiver, you'll want a power supply that provides around **13.8 volts at 12 amperes**.
 This power supply plugs into a wall socket and delivers the DC power your radio needs.

 > Here's a tip: when connecting your radio to a DC power source, use short, thick wires.
 It's like using a big straw instead of a tiny one - you want the 'electron juice' to flow freely without any voltage drop and without the "straw" melting from too much current!
+The smaller and longer your wires, the higher the resistance, the more voltage drop, and the more energy is wasted as heat!

 ##### Voltage Regulators